 - The online learning platform Simplilearn offers a paid digital marketing specialist master’s program, as well as other technical courses.

-- UC Berkeley Bootcamp, Rice University Bootcamps, Georgia Tech Bootcamp, Pepperdine Graziadio Bootcamps, and KU Bootcamps teach digital marketing, web dev, and data courses with both online and in-person options.
+- UC Berkeley Bootcamp, Rice University Bootcamps, Georgia Tech Bootcamp, Pepperdine Graziadio Bootcamps, GW Bootcamps, and KU Bootcamps teach digital marketing, web dev, and data courses with both online and in-person options.
 Their programs are managed by the Trilogy, the same company that manages University of Denver’s bootcamps, meaning they have similar curriculums and job support.

 - Aspiring data analysts can check out DataCamp, which is an online resource offering over 300 courses.
 Courses last about 4 hours.